joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 those techniques will reach critical mass due to complaints about noisy analysis.

 For what it's worth, forgetting to use return values in our language was a compile time error.
-You had to explicitly ignore them; early on we used an API for this, but eventually devised language syntax:
+You had to explicitly ignore them; early on we used an API for this, but eventually devised language syntax -- the equivalent of `>/dev/null`:

     ignore foo();